ridhuandaud/fullstack-assessment/README.md

     2. Product Name

 2. List of Groceries
-    1. Display a list of 20 products by default, with the Product Name arranged in alphabetical order
+    1. Create a screen that display a list of 20 products by default, with the Product Name arranged in alphabetical order
     2. Options to sort grocery list by Brand or Product Name from A-Z and Z-A
     3. Each product in the grocery list should display the following:
         * UPC12 Barcode